Skip to main content

 XIV went to zero.
 If you had vol product exposure, elevated attention was warranted.

-On Feb 5-8, 2018, a sophisticated risk team using MSD would have seen:
+On Feb 5-8, 2018, a sophisticated risk team using MRC would have seen:

-"MSD classified Turning State (Feb 5) and Volatility Spike (Feb 8).
+"MRC classified SHIFTING (Feb 5) and SHOCK (Feb 8).
 This is elevated but not crisis-grade.
 Monitor closely, but this doesn't have the multi-factor crisis configuration.
 Probably product-specific."

 And they would have been right.
 Markets recovered in weeks, not months.